jmblankley/LibraryDatabase/README.md

 # Library Database

-This is a file based database system.
-It keeps track of available books, libraries, and holdings of books that libraries have.
+### Author: Joshua M. Blankley
+### Date: August 30 2023

 ## Project Description

 This project was built to become more familiar with the needs for a true database system.
+It is a file based database system that keeps track of available books, libraries, and holdings of books that libraries have.
+Note: The files have been left empty so that you can use them with your own data.

+## Technologies Used

+I built this project using C++ in an Ubuntu VM.

 ## Installation

 In the terminal:
 Use make to create an executable called run, then use ./run to run the file.

 ## Usage

-You can call "l", which is followed by "b" (lists books) or "l" (lists libraries).
-You can call "a", followed by "b" and book info (ISBN, Year, Author, Title) which then adds the Book to the file; or followed by "l" and library info (Name, City, ZipCode) which then adds a Library to the corresponding file; or followed by "h" and a Library name and Book ISBN which adds a holding to the corresponding file.
-You can also input "f" followed by an ISBN number to find current holdings which includes the library they are at, the book's info, and copy number.
+The following commands are available for interacting with the application:

+### List Command

+To list items, use the `l` command followed by:

+- `b` to list books
+- `l` to list libraries

+Example:

+### Add Command

+To add items, use the `a` command followed by:

+- `b` and book info (ISBN, Year, Author, Title) to add a Book
+- `l` and library info (Name, City, ZipCode) to add a Library
+- `h`, a Library name, and Book ISBN to add a holding

+Examples:

+### Find Command

+To find current holdings, use the `f` command followed by an ISBN number.

+Example:

 ## Development Log